 Before you post your videos on any platform, the first thing you need to consider is the goal behind your videos and what key performance indicators (KPI’s) are important to you.
 For example, do you want to generate more leads for your website, or do you want to focus on brand awareness?
-Once you know the KPI’s of your video startegy, then you can choose a platform that will best help you reach your goals.
+Once you know the KPIs of your video strategy, then you can choose a platform that will best help you reach your goals.

 If you’d like to focus on lead generation and conversions, having your videos on-site or through a hosting platform is your best option.
 Wistia is one platform that can help with this.
 A major benefit of using Wistia is that they automatically insert SEO metadata to improve a video’s likelihood of being indexed.
-In turn, this can enhance your video SEO and increase your search ranking.
+In turn, this can enhance your SEO video content and increase your search ranking.

 Keep in mind that you don’t need to choose one goal or another.
 Having a strategy that uses a combination of both brand awareness and lead generation is essential for businesses of all types.
 On the other hand, you do need to evaluate your goals at set time increments to make sure you’re on track to hit your goals.
 If you notice you’re struggling to hit a certain goal, consider adjusting your goal to something more attainable but that still requires work.
 Remember, there are no specific rules for your marketing.
 If something isn’t working, don’t continue down that path.
 Be proactive and make changes as necessary.

-If you’re just starting out with creating or optimising video content, our team at Higher Ranking is always here to help.
+If you’re just starting out with creating or optimising SEO video content, our team at Higher Ranking is always here to help.

 Utilise Video Transcripts and Captions